mattc30/create_a_movie_website/README.md

 # create_a_movie_website

 ## Overview
-This is the third project for Udacity intro to programing nano degree.
+This is the first project for Udacity Full Stack Web Developer nano degree.
 > You will write code to store a list of your favorite movies, including box art imagery and a movie trailer URL.
 You will then use your code to generate a static web page allowing visitors to browse their movies and watch the trailer.